Elfn/Spring-Cloud-Microservices_OLD-FEATURES/notes.md

 -----------VISIBILITY AND MONITORING---------------------

-Zipkin => Used for distributed tracing
+Zipkin, Sleuth => Used for distributed tracing
 NETFLIX api gateway => Used as Architecture gateway

 -----------FAULT TOLERANCE---------------------